 Most of today's manual transmissions have hydraulic clutch circuits.
 Still, many have mechanical linkage; they use rods and cables to control the clutch.
 They have constant running bearings that spin whenever the engine is running and must be adjusted to maintain a slight preload after installation.

 Bearings begin to growl as they wear or loose lubrication.
-A throw out bearing is no different; its lubrication is sealed inside.
-It's typically necessary to lubricate the shaft the bearing rides on during assembly.
-Check in the manufacturer’s manual for assembly specifications.
+A throwout bearing is no different; its lubrication is sealed inside.
+It is usually necessary to lubricate the shaft the bearing rides on during assembly.
+Check in the manufacturer's manual for assembly specifications.

 Listen for a chirping sound as the clutch pedal is first depressed.
-This is the worn (un-lubricated) release bearing contacting the fingers of the pressure plate’s diaphragm.
-These fingers can also wear causing similar noise related issues.
+This sound is the worn (un-lubricated) release bearing contacting the fingers of the pressure plate's diaphragm.
+These fingers can also wear, causing similar noise-related issues.